 Paid sick and carer's leave – 10 days

 Sick and carer's leave fall under the same leave entitlement.
 Full-time employees are entitled to 10 days of leave each year.
 The balance of leave you acquire each year also carries over into the next year.
 Part-time employees get pro rata of 10 days each year based on how many hours they work.

 Unpaid sick leave – 3 months

-Once you've run out of paid sick leave, if you're still unable to work due to illness or injury you can take unpaid sick leave for up to three months.
-You can't be fired for taking unpaid sick leave provided you've been off work for less than three months and you can supply evidence of your illness or injury.
+Once you've run out of paid sick leave, if you're still unable to work due to illness or injury you can take unpaid sick leave for up to 3 months.
+You can't be fired for taking unpaid sick leave provided you've been off work for less than 3 months and you can supply evidence of your illness or injury.

 Unpaid carer's leave – 2 days

 Compassionate and bereavement leave – 2 days

-All employees are entitled to two days of compassionate and bereavement leave each time a member of their immediate family or household dies or suffers a life-threatening illness or injury.
+All employees are entitled to 2 days of compassionate and bereavement leave each time a member of their immediate family or household dies or suffers a life-threatening illness or injury.